How Should I Care for AN Orphaned Cottontail Rabbit?

 My observation is that you won’t improve on how God manages His creatures here on Earth.
 You don’t see wild cottontails munching on apples, digging up carrots, chewing on corn or visiting health food stores.
 And the ones that don’t have access to homeopathic formulas and new-age medicine do just fine.
 If you want healthy wild bunnies, feed them what they were designed to eat.

 When cottontails begin to become curious about the taste of things around them, give them the plants they would normally encounter and for which they were designed.
+Pick a variety of these wild grassland plants and hays and offer them to the rabbit.

 Should I Offer The Bunny Water At This Time?